STIXProject/specifications/README.md

 # STIX Specifications
 DRAFT STIX specification documents for version 1.1.1

 This repository contains a DRAFT UML data model for STIX 1.1.1, together with accompanying specification documentation.
-This effort is to lay the foundation for future work and describes only the *current* state of the language.
+This effort is to lay the foundation for future work and describes only the **current** state of the language.

-When the final 1.1.1 specification is completed, it will be updated to describe STIX version 1.2.
+When the final specification is completed, it will be updated to describe STIX version 1.2.
 Because STIX version 1.2 is under development, it would be premature to try to capture any changes it will include.

 ### Data Models